rostools/cog-flow-intro/prs.md

 4. To add a comment, click the blue button and a text box will pop up.
     Write your comment there.
 Almost always, you will want to click the "Start a review" green button.
-5. When you are, scroll to the top and click the green "Review changes" button.
+5. When you are through, scroll to the top and click the green "Review changes" button.
 You can optionally write a general comment in the text box, otherwise, select one of the options: "Approve", "Request changes", or "Comment".
 Then click the "Submit review".